Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Introduction

 \subsection{Related Work}

 Even though both divisible and indivisible models are extensively studied, we only focus on the indivisible setting, which is more relevant to our work.

 \paragraph{Dynamic fair division.} Our work belongs to the vast literature of \textit{dynamic} or \textit{online} fair division \cite{DBLP:conf/aaai/AleksandrovW20}.
-Under the assumption that valuations are normalized to $[0, 1]$ and the items are allocated irrevocably, \cite{DBLP:conf/sigecom/BenadeKPP18} gives an algorithm that achieves maximum envy of $\tilde{O}(\sqrt{T / n})$ deterministically and shows that this bound is tight asymptotically.
-To bypass the negative results, motivated by the notion of \textit{disruptions} \cite{DBLP:conf/sigecom/FriedmanPV15, DBLP:conf/sigecom/FriedmanPV17}, \cite{DBLP:conf/ijcai/HePPZ19} introduces adjustments to achieve EF1 deterministically.
+Under the assumption that valuations are normalized to $[0, 1]$ and items are allocated irrevocably, the maximum envy of $\tilde{O}(\sqrt{T / n})$ can be achieved deterministically and this bound is tight asymptotically \cite{DBLP:conf/sigecom/BenadeKPP18}.
+To bypass the negative results, motivated by the notion of \textit{disruptions} \cite{DBLP:conf/sigecom/FriedmanPV15, DBLP:conf/sigecom/FriedmanPV17}, He et al. \cite{DBLP:conf/ijcai/HePPZ19} introduce adjustments to achieve EF1 deterministically.

 Without the ability to adjust, another popular measure of compromise is assuming that agents' valuations are stochastic.
-When the valuation of each agent to each item is drawn i.i.d. from some distribution, the algorithm of allocating each item to the agent with the maximum valuation for it is envy-free with high probability and ex-post Pareto optimal \cite{DBLP:journals/siamdm/ManurangsiS20, DBLP:journals/siamdm/ManurangsiS21}. \cite{DBLP:conf/ijcai/BaiG22} provides the same guarantee for asymmetric agents, i.e., the valuation of each agent is independently drawn from an agent-specific distribution. \cite{DBLP:conf/sigecom/ZengP20} further assumes that the valuations of different agents for the same item are correlated and shows that Pareto efficiency and fairness are also compatible.
-More recently, \cite{benadedynamic} studies the partial-information setting where only the ordinal information is revealed.
+When the valuation of each agent to each item is drawn i.i.d. from some distribution, the algorithm of allocating each item to the agent with the maximum valuation for it is envy-free with high probability and ex-post Pareto optimal \cite{DBLP:journals/siamdm/ManurangsiS20, DBLP:journals/siamdm/ManurangsiS21}.
+Besides, Bai et al. \cite{DBLP:conf/ijcai/BaiG22} provide the same guarantee for asymmetric agents, i.e., the valuation of an item for each agent is independently drawn from an agent-specific distribution.
+Furthermore, assuming that the valuations of different agents for the same item are correlated, Pareto efficiency and fairness are also compatible \cite{DBLP:conf/sigecom/ZengP20}.
+More recently, Benadè et al. \cite{benadedynamic} study the partial-information setting where only the ordinal information is revealed.
 Another series of works \cite{DBLP:conf/ki/AleksandrovW17, DBLP:conf/pricai/AleksandrovW19} resort to random allocations to achieve ex-ante fairness together with some efficiency and incentive guarantees.